 Let’s have a look at how an efficient document control procedure can help:

-The document control procedure should specify who can create documents and based on which criteria.
+The document controller procedures should specify who can create documents and based on which criteria.
 This includes how the document is named and numbered, as well as applying metadata for easier search.
+In addition, it should be stated what are the possible document repositories.

 Review & Approval